OceanDynamicsUConn/GroupManual/README.md

 This is an evolving draft of the Ocean Dynamics Research Group manual.
-It establishes high standards for the group culture and defines roles and expectations expectations for group member.
+It establishes high standards for the group culture and defines roles and expectations for each group member.
 The manual is summarized in four tenets:

 - [**Respect others**](code_of_conduct.md): abide by the code of conduct.
 - [**Work hard**](./role_and_responsibilities.md): dedication begets success.